Heli202/Quadruped-Robot-Controller/README.md

 Quadruped_Thonny.start()
 ```
 - `Starting main loop...` will now appear.
+- Now close Thonny, while keeping the microcontroller plugged in.
 6. Open the GUI:
 - Open `Quadruped_PC` to launch the GUI.
 ## Usage Instructions
 - From the GUI you now have the following controls:
 ### Scale Controls